-A long time lover of animation, Chuck DeGroot has been a prominent freelance animator since 2009.
-Having been inspired like many of us with the works of Pixar and Dreamworks, Chuck has been working extensively with commercial animations since his graduation from the Art Institute of Pittsburgh.
-And with an emphasis on character and 3D animation in his recent works, Chuck gives us insight into his use of Reallusion’s tools to complete a commercial project on a tight schedule.
+A long-time lover of 3D character animation, Chuck DeGroot has been a prominent freelance animator since 2009.
+Having been inspired like many of us by the works of Pixar and Dreamworks, Chuck has been working extensively with commercial animations since his graduation from the Art Institute of Pittsburgh.
+And with an emphasis on 3D character animation in his recent works, Chuck gives us insight into his use of Reallusion’s tools to complete a commercial project on a tight schedule.

 Check out Guardian Angel Devices – “Brighter + Safer” project: https://chuckdegroot.com/guardian-angel-devices-brighter-safer

 Hitting the Ground Running with Content Store Assets

 With the script in hand, the project kicked off in Character Creator 3 (CC3) where I generated the character models and textured them with the amazing SkinGen plugin.
 Given the limited production time, I was lucky enough to be able to purchase many stock assets from the Reallusion store in order to accelerate the character design process (Professional Outfits, Policeman Uniforms & Gears, Ambulances & Paramedic).
 It allowed me to purchase a diverse set of clothing assets that worked for each of the characters’ roles.